 Alexander and Violet Andrews had four children: William James Morrison Andrews, Annie May Andrews, Arthur Alexander Andrews, Fred Stanley Andrews.
 The three boys all served in the forces.
 Second Lieutenant Arthur Andrews, formerly employed by the Belfast Banking Company in Coleraine and Belfast, and of Royal Irish Fusiliers, was severely wounded in the thigh on the 1st July 1916 during the fighting on the Somme.
 He had received his commission on 23rd August 1915.
 Fred Stanley Andrews got his commission in the Royal Inniskilling Fusiliers.

-ARMSTRONG, Alexander, 12958, Private, 1st Canterbury Regiment, NZ Expeditionary Force, was killed in action on December 3, 1917.
+ARMSTRONG, Alexander, 12958, Private, 1st Canterbury Regiment, NZ Expeditionary Force, previously wounded, was killed in action on December 3, 1917.
 He had embarked on the 6th May 1916 with the 3rd Reinforcements to the 3rd Battalion, G Company (elsewhere 3rd Reinforcements to the 4th Battalion, H Company).
 He is remembered in Buttes New Cemetery Memorial, Belgium, in 1st Broughshane Presbyterian Churchyard and on Broughshane War Memorial.

 Left: ARMSTRONG, William, 9196, Private, E Company, 1st Royal Highland Regiment (Black Watch), was killed in action on October 29th, 1914.
 He is named on Ypres Memorial (Menin Gate).
-He was the son of Robert and Agnes Armstrong, nee Montgomery, of Glenwherry and he had been born on the 30 June 1882.
+He was the son of stonemason Robert Armstrong and Agnes (Nancy) Huston, of Pollee, Broughshane and he had been born on the 30 June 1882.

 He was born at Dreen, Cullybackey, the son of Susan Balmer (sic) and he enlisted in Ballymena.
 Susanna Bamber, aged 28 and single, was living at the Dreen, Ballyconnelly, Ballymena in 1901, and Robert Balmer, aged 14, was a farm servant employed by William John Agnew and his sister at Limnaharry, Ahoghill in 1911.
 Susan was later living at Springwell Street, Ballymena.
 His commanding officer wrote: 'He was a good boy and a brave soldier.'

-BANKHEAD, Frank John, 424544, Private, 1st Canadian Mounted Rifles (Saskatchewan Regt.), DOW on October 29th, 1916.
-He was shot in the head by a sniper while on duty in an Advanced Post.
-He is buried in St. Catherine Cemetery, Pas de Calais.
 Born Pretoria, South Africa on the 25 June 1890, he was the son of Samuel and Elizabeth Anne, Ballymena.
 They were at William Street in 1901 and later at High Street.
-Frank is commemorated in St. Patrick's Church of Ireland, Ballymena.
+They had also lived for a time in Ballymoney.

 He was born on the 15 May 1897 at Cromkill and enlisted in Ballymena.
 He was the son of Duffin and Eliza Barr, nee Dempster, Cromkill.
 Eliza, Duffin's second wife, married him in High Kirk Presbyterian Church, Ballymena on 26 August 1893.
 Matthew, half-brother of John (Above) is commemorated in Wellington Street Presbyterian Church, Ballymena and the family gravestone is in Kells and Connor New Presbyterian Cemetery, Kells.

 He was born on the 25 May 1882 at Bridewell Court, the son of James and Ann, nee McVeigh, and he enlisted in Ballymena.
 He had married Maria Sutter in Ballymena Methodist Church on the 30 January 1909; he gave his address as 18, Duke Street, and Maria said she lived at 95, Queen Street.
 The couple lived at Prospect Place, Ballymena in 1911 and his widow later lived at 91, Queen Street, Ballymena.

 BELL, William McNiece, 11073, Private, 4th South African Infantry Regiment, died of unspecified causes on March 24th, 1918.
 He is named on Pozieres Memorial, Somme.
 He was born on the 13 November 1880 at Ballylesson, Ballyclug, Ballymena, the son of farmers John and Mary Bell.
 The family were at Ballyclug in 1901 and at 68, Queen Street, Ballymena in 1911.
 His wife, Hanna Grace Bell, lived at Cromkill, Ballymena; South African records give her later address as 5 Waring Street, Ballymena and refer to her husband as a farmer.
 He is commemorated in Harryville Presbyterian Church.